Falling is available now on Curzon Home Cinema.

 However, as Willis slowly succumbs to dementia, it’s John who picks up the burden of his care.
 Here John’s life as a gay man in a loving marriage with a young daughter suffers from his father’s relentless homophobia as he tries to encourage his dad to move from the family farm.
 But how do you care for a man unwilling to accept support?

-At times feeling almost autobiographical in construct, Falling is strongest when exploring the challenges of care in families torn apart by a history of intolerance.
-Its exploration of turbulent father/son dynamics, both assured and real.
-While at the same time, performances are embedded in unspoken regrets, hidden love and pain.
-However, its Henrikson who steals each scene, his character both contemptuous, arrogant yet scared of the man he has become.
-Meanwhile, Mortenson’s ‘John’ pushes his own anger and pain to one side, in a desperate attempt to show love and compassion.
-In a film that never attempts to paint its characters with a simple broad brush.
-Instead, opting to focus on the small, intricate events that build a life.
-While never failing to reflect the pain and trauma of dementia as those events are stripped away one by one.
+Feeling almost autobiographical in construct, Falling is strongest when exploring the challenges of care in families torn apart by a history of intolerance.
+Here its exploration of turbulent father/son dynamics is both assured and emotional as unspoken regrets, hidden love and years of pain bubble to the surface.
+Henrikson (Willis) steals each scene with a character study of a man who is contemptuous and arrogant yet scared.
+While Mortenson’s ‘John’ pushes his own anger and pain to one side in a desperate attempt to show love and compassion.
+Falling never attempts to paint its characters with simple brushstrokes.
+Instead, it focuses on the small, intricate events that build a life and the pain and trauma dementia causes as those events are stripped away one by one.

 Director: Viggo Mortensen